Influence of nicotine and alcohol on sleep latency: the reward-attention circuit model: Discussion

-Decrease in the level of mesothalamic dopamine leads to exaggeration in attention focus consolidation and a consequent lack of cognitive flexibility~\cite{Madureira2010,Guimaraes2017,Guimaraes2018} in PD, ADHD and ASD.
-Besides, insomnia and hyperactivity were observed after lesions in SNpc and SNpr~\cite{Lai1999,Gerashchenko2006}.
-Starting from this point, we simulated the insomnia condition and added alcohol to the system.
-Our results show that alcohol can have a sedating effect that induces sleep.
+In previous work, we showed that a consequence of the decrease in the level of mesothalamic dopamine is a rigidity of attention focus causing a lack of cognitive flexibility in PD, ADHD, and ASD, suggesting a common mechanism for the lack of attention in these disorders~\cite{Madureira2010, Guimaraes2017, Guimaraes2018}.
+Besides, insomnia and hyperactivity were observed after lesions in SNpc and SNpr~\cite{Lai1999, Gerashchenko2006}.
+Since insomnia is a common symptom of these disorders, to validate the model we simulated insomnia by decreasing the level of dopamine released by the SNpc, which occurs in hyperactivity (wake) and insomnia (sleeplessness).
+Addition of alcohol to the system showed that alcohol has a sedative effect in situations of sleep deprivation, in line with previous findings~\cite{Colrain2014, Roehrs1999}.

-Our results agree with ideas proposed elsewhere~\cite{Dzirasa2006}, according to which dopamine plays a role in the control of the sleep-wake cycle.
-Here, through a neurocomputational model, we indicate possible ways by which sleep-related states could emerge as a consequence of alterations in the mesothalamic dopamine activity.
+Assuming the hypothesis that there is a common mechanism for the lack of attention in PD, ADHD, and ASD, we speculate that the activity alterations indicated by our simulations could also be present in the sleep deficits reported in these disorders.
+However, to verify the relevance of these ideas, future experiments would need to be carried out.

-Summarizing, by exploring the interaction between the reward and thalamocortical circuits via SN, we studied the interference of nicotine and alcohol on subcortical sleep mechanisms through their action on the reward system.
-Overall, our results stress the distributed processing that underlies brain functionalities, in particular, the influence of nicotine and alcohol on sleep.
-Additionally, our work delineates relationships between alterations in dopamine activity and insomnia symptoms, and also suggests a neuronal mechanism underlying sleep deficits in PD, ADHD and ASD.
+To summarize, this work was conducted under the hypothesis that the action of mesothalamic dopamine in the thalamocortical circuit contributes to changes in sleep latency.
+We studied the mediation that nicotine and alcohol have on subcortical sleep mechanisms through the action of these substances in the reward circuit and the corresponding consequences in the thalamocortical loop via \emph{substantia nigra}.
+Together, our results suggest insights into the distributed processing that underlies relationships between alterations in mesothalamic dopamine activity and insomnia symptoms.
+Our simulations suggest that both dopaminergic hypo- and hyperactivity modify thalamocortical circuit patterns and may contribute to the appearance of sleep disorders.
+Also, they suggest a common neuronal mechanism underlying sleep deficits in PD, ADHD, and ASD.